 - Each class has a map which identifies the provision being used for all children in the class (provision map), this is updated termly.
-This shows how specific areas of the curriculum are differentiated at Tier 1, 2 and 3 (Tier 1; all children, Tier 2; some of the children, Tier 3; a few of the children).
-It also identifies targeted interventions at certain levels and those children who are receiving these interventions. - Gifted and talented children are also identified on the class provision map and activities are planned to ensure that their learning is extended. - Scaffolding supports for learning are planned for each lesson. - For those children who are working at the 'p' levels (pre-curriculum levels) the teachers plan their objectives through on an individual basis working on identified personal targets. - Resources are always available to aid the children's learning e.g visual timetables, now and next boards, counting aids such as numicon.
+This shows how specific areas of the curriculum are differentiated at Universal, Targeted and Targeted plus (Universal; all children, Targeted; some of the children, Targeted plus; a few of the children).
+It also identifies targeted interventions at certain levels and those children who are receiving these interventions. - Scaffolding supports for learning are planned for each lesson. - For those children who are working below the curriculum level for their class, the teachers plan their objectives through on an individual basis working on identified personal targets.

+• Resources are always available to aid the children's learning e.g visual timetables, now and next boards, counting aids such as numicon.